Purdue-Artificial-Intelligence-in-Music/Mus2Vid-code/README.md

     $ make conda-save

-*Note: these commands work regardless of whether or not the environment is currently activated*.
+*Note: these commands work regardless of whether or not the conda environment is currently activated*.

 #### Download raw data